gsa-oes/office-of-evaluation-sciences/_library/42_Karlsson_2005.md

 ---
-title: The ëOstrich Effectí: Selective Attention to Information about Investments
+title: The ‚ÄòOstrich Effect‚Äô--Selective Attention to Information about Investments
 permalink: /karlsson-ostrich-2005/
 tags: library
 year: 2005